-This retrospective study was conducted on patients diagnosed to have ABPA at the adult outpatient pulmonary clinic of Aga Khan University Hospital, (AKUH) Karachi, Pakistan from January 2017 to December 2019.
-AKUH is the one of the largest tertiary care facilities of Karachi with 650-beds, and largest outpatient department that receives patients from wide socio-economic backgrounds from all over the city and outside from different cities of Pakistan as well.
-The study was approved by the Ethical Review Committee of Aga Khan University Hospital.
+This retrospective study was conducted on patients diagnosed with ABPA at the adult outpatient pulmonary clinic of Aga Khan University Hospital, (AKUH) Karachi, Pakistan from January 2017 to December 2019.
+AKUH is one of the largest tertiary care facilities in Karachi with 650 beds, and the largest outpatient department that receives patients from wide socio-economic backgrounds from all over the city and outside from different cities of Pakistan as well.
+The study was approved by the Ethical Review Committee of AKUH.

-The patients of ABPA were initially identified through outpatient pulmonary clinic database.
-Medical records of all patients who were labelled as ABPA in database were reviewed.
-Those patients who fulfilled the inclusion criteria were then recruited for study.
+The patients of ABPA were initially identified through the outpatient pulmonary clinic database.
+Medical records of all patients who were labeled as ABPA in the database were reviewed.
+Those patients who fulfilled the inclusion criteria were then recruited for the study.